 LEAD MAGNET – offer some kind of free resource that’s genuinely helpful to your ideal client.
 Consider what they struggle with and what problems you could help them to solve, and create a resource around this.
 You can either create a blog post for them to read, or you could create a downloadable pdf that they can access in by joining your mailing list.
 Ideally you want to try to do the latter option as then you can continue to communicate with them and develop your connection further, but if you’re stuck for time and/or haven’t the resources to set up a mailing list etc at the moment, then blog posts are still great for this.

-MAILING LIST – a key goal should always be to get potential clients on your mailing list.
+MAILING LIST – a key goal should always be to get potential clients on your mailing list (here’s why you need one!)
 It’s a lot easier to persuade someone to join your mailing list than it is to persuade them to fork out and book you.
 Always allow easy access to the route of least resistance.
 Once they’re on your mailing list, you can continue to nurture their connection with you, so that they can get to know you further and will hopefully at some point in the future feel ready and comfortable enough to book you.

 BROCHURE – this is an essential.
 Statistics show that most people spend between 2 and 8 seconds on your website.
 Many photographers put reams of info on their website and 99% of it rarely even gets read.
 In your brochure you have the time and space to make a real visual impact and really help them to get to know you in exactly the way that you want.
 Ensure that you make it really clear on your website how to access your brochure, ideally by giving you their email address so that you can continue building a connection afterwards.